mrfdev/CMI/Resources/Add-ons/pottery/README.md

 Okay, **let's get started**.
 Thank you for being interested in this little add-on.

-Make sure CMI and CMILib are on the latest versions - this is made with CMI 9.6.x and CMILib 1.4.x in mind, for Minecraft 1.20.x
+Make sure CMI and CMILib are on the latest versions - this is made with CMI 9.7.6.x and CMILib 1.5.x in mind, for Minecraft 1.21+ only.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Download Instructions